mridubhatnagar/blogs-backup/clqw5sq1d000e08lb7wo058xe.md

 Before I begin with 2024.
 Time to reflect on the year that passed by, 2023.
 At a macroscopic level 2023 has been kind personally as well as professionally.
 I am grateful that it turned out that way.
 When, seen at microscopic level, I have had fare share of days where I struggled to navigate my way forward.

+Below is a high level view of everything I was involved into.
+Throughout the year.

 ## Adventure Sports:

 1\.
 Scuba Diving.
 Freaked out, Hence, no pics.
 HA HA ... 😆